oasis-tcs/openc2-tc-ops/oc2-companion.md

 **Example Message Headers in HTTP**
 ```
-Content-type: application/openc2-cmd+json;version=1.0
+Content-type: application/openc2+json;version=1.0
 ```

 # OpenC2 Structure

-In the above examples, notice how they're all qualified with *... in JSON* or *...in HTTP*?
+In the above examples, notice how they're all qualified with *"... in JSON"* or *"...in HTTP"*?
 Why is that?
 Why not just say "Example Request" or "Message Header" without the qualification?

 Well, this is both the POWER and the BARRIER-TO-ENTRY of OpenC2.